 Patrick Scott Van Pelt

-Patrick Van Pelt offers an especially diverse array of business perspectives and skills to clients and coworkers.
-Since joining The Mid-Continent Companies, Patrick has undertaken many strategic and altruistic initiatives that have helped shape his family’s firm, our city’s cultural landscape and even our Houston’s dynamic cityscape.
-To his clients, Patrick provides a similarly multifaceted understanding of financial consulting, estate planning, risk management, early-stage startups, emerging growth companies and business development.
+Patrick Van Pelt offers an exceptionally diverse range of business perspectives and skills to clients and coworkers.
+Since joining The Mid-Continent Companies, Patrick has undertaken many strategic and altruistic initiatives that have shaped his family’s firm, as well as Houston’s cultural and built environment.
+His business acumen includes technology, financial consulting, estate planning, risk management, early-stage startups, emerging growth companies and business development.

-Patrick has held or holds numerous leadership positions with a variety of philanthropic, academic, artistic and heritage organizations in Houston and beyond.
-From 2002 to 2005, Patrick served as the founding board president of Dominic Walsh Dance Theater, while from 2007 to 2010, he was chairman of the Harris County Historical Commission.
+Patrick has held or holds numerous leadership positions with a number of philanthropic, academic, artistic and heritage organizations in Houston and beyond.
+From 2002 to 2005, Patrick served as the Founding Board President of Dominic Walsh Dance Theater, while from 2007 to 2010, he was Chairman of the Harris County Historical Commission.
 He also served several years as a board member of Houston Tomorrow (formerly the Gulf Coast Institute) and the Midtown Management District.
 The Congress for New Urbanism, The Holland Society of New York and Rice Historical Society are among many others that have benefited from his talents and vision.
 In addition, Patrick is a member of the International Foundation of Employee Benefit Plans, American Society for Training & Development, American Marketing Association and the Sons of the American Revolution.

-A graduate of Marquette University, with a degree in business, Patrick holds a master’s degree in business from Rice University and maintains capabilities in four foreign languages, most notably Portuguese and Spanish.
+A graduate of Marquette University with a degree in business, Patrick earned a Master of Business Administration from Rice University and maintains capabilities in four foreign languages, most notably Portuguese and Spanish.
 Patrick resides in Houston with his Brazilian wife, Mirela, and their two children, Bella and Benjamin.
 They participate in First Presbyterian Church, Holy Rosary Church and Presbyterian School.